 Lost Key, Now What?

 If you ever lose the key to your Harley Davidson or purchase a used Harley without keys, you will need to replace your ignition switch and fork lock assemblies.
-These assemblies are, typically, keyed to match.
-That is, you should be able to use the same key for both ignition switch and the Harley fork lock.
+These assemblies are, typically, keyed to match and you should be able to use the same key for both ignition switch and the Harley fork lock.